PeterLenting/MyBookYourBook/README.md

 4. To make a deposit, in order to be able to rent books.
 5. To send a message to another user who is offering a book, in order to but it.
 6. To add a book to the site, in order to sell it.
-7. To update my profile, in order to change my emailaddress.
+7. To update my profile, in order to change my location.

 ### Design